13 Secrets Termites Don’t Want You to Know

 We eat 24/7

 Termites are nonstop eating machines—and we’ll take a bite out of your woodwork while you sleep.
 In fact, a single colony of termites can eat more than 100 pounds of wood each year.
 (That’ll really do some damage to your home’s foundation or hardwood flooring over time.)
-These exterminator nightmares will make you cringe.

 We’re blind—but that doesn’t keep us from finding you